• Skip to primary navigation

 Ingredients

-• 1 lb pork sausage
+• 1 pound pork sausage

-• 1 Tbsp minced garlic
+• 1 Tablespoon minced garlic

-• 8 oz pepper jack cheese cubed
+• 8 ounces pepper jack cheese cubed

-• 8 oz marble jack cheese cubed
+• 8 ounces marble jack cheese cubed

-• 32 oz velveeta cubed
+• 32 ounces Velveeta cubed

-• 1 c. salsa
+• 1 cup salsa

-• 1/2 medium onion diced
+• ½ medium onion diced

-• 10 oz can rotel
+• 10 ounces rotel

-• 10.5 oz cream of mushroom soup
+• 10.5 ounces cream of mushroom soup

-• 2 oz cream cheese cubed
+• 2 ounces cream cheese cubed

-• 1 oz taco seasoning
+• 1 ounce taco seasoning

 Instructions

-• In a non-stick skillet brown ground sausage over medium heat until cooked through.
+• In a non-stick skillet, brown ground sausage over medium heat until cooked through.
 Drain off grease.

 • Serve immediately with tortilla chips.